 Google decides how to rank pages based on numerous ranking factors, such as the amount and quality of links, page speed, mobile-friendliness, content relevance, and many others.

-To get to the Index Coverage report, log in to your Google Search Console account.
-Then, in the menu on the left, select “Coverage” in the Index section:
+To get to the Index Coverage (Page indexing) report, log in to your Google Search Console account.
+Then, in the menu on the left, select “Pages” in the Index section:

 You will then see the report.
-By ticking each or all of the statuses, you can choose what you want to visualize on the chart:
+By ticking both statuses, you can choose what you want to visualize on the chart:

-So always be mindful when opening the Index Coverage report and make sure you’re looking at the data you’re interested in.
+So always be mindful when opening the Index Coverage (Page indexing) report and make sure you’re looking at the data you’re interested in.

 Inspecting the URL statuses

-To see the details on the issues found for each of the statuses, look below the chart:
+To see the details on the issues found as Not indexed, look below the chart in the Page indexing report:

-This section displays the status, specific type of issue, and the number of affected pages.
+This section displays the reason behind a given status, the source of it (whether your website or Google causes the issue), and the number of affected pages.

 You can also see the validation status – after fixing an issue, you can inform Google that it has been addressed and ask to validate the fix.